 How Do You “Get” Depression?
 Where Depression Starts

-Many people think that depression is caused by one thing and one thing only.
+Many people think that depression has one specific and obvious cause, or that its symptoms are limited to sadness.
 However, it's not so simple.
-Fortunately, as we learn more about the condition, we are developing better ways to treat and prevent it.
-What we do know is that there is not a singular cause for depression, but many causes.
+There is not a singular cause for depression, but many causes.
+As we learn more about the condition, we are developing better ways to treat and prevent it.

 Depression is a complicated disorder.
 The medical community is still in the early stages of grasping it.
 So far, researchers have found that it is unlikely that there is a single cause for depression for everyone.
 We also know that it is not contagious and doesn't spread between people.

 You may have heard that depression comes from a combination of genetics and environment.
 While this is true, it's only part of the picture.
 In fact, the disorder can be linked to several factors.
 What triggers depression in one person may or may not be the same trigger for someone else.
 The brain, genetics, stress, and physical health all seem to play a role.

 We often hear that depression stems from a chemical imbalance.
 Words like "dopamine" and "serotonin" may even come to mind.
 While these important neurotransmitters can play a part in certain symptoms, the role of the brain is far more complex.

 Recent brain imaging studies have found some surprising results.
 For example, a region of the brain called the hippocampus, the area responsible for memory, is smaller in those who are diagnosed with depression and bipolar disorder.
 There are many theories about why this may be the case.
 Some suggest those born with a small hippocampus are just more likely to experience depression.
 Others think the effect of a hormone called cortisol is responsible.
 Research in women has shown that the organ is even smaller in those who have multiple episodes of depression.
 Scientists believe there is valuable information to be learned about this relationship.